mroxso/nostrid/README.md

-# nostr-profile-website
+# nostrid
-Your nostr profile as your website!
+View your nostr profile!

 # Setup
 1. Change to your own public key in nostr.js file